Nuclear Power in Belgium

 In January 2014 EDF and Electrabel agreed to invest €600 million in upgrading and life extension for Tihange 1, but with the government taking €1.25 billion in resulting windfall profits over ten years.

 In 2012 Doel 3 and Tihange 2 were shut down due to concern about flaws in the reactor pressure vessels.
 After thorough investigations, Electrabel submitted a report to the Federal Agency for Nuclear Control (FANC) confirming their structural integrity with significant margins.
 After requirements of FANC were met, it approved restarting the units in May 2013.
 However, further metallurgical testing led in March 2014 to Electrabel bringing forward maintenance outages for both plants until uncertainties regarding the effect of neutrons on mechanical strength of the RPV steel were resolved.
-Results are expected in June from first-of-its-kind testing procedures at the Belgian Nuclear Research Centre.
+First-of-its-kind testing procedures were undertaken at the Belgian Nuclear Research Centre.
 On the basis of these GdF Suez expects to submit a report to FANC late in 2014 and seek permission to restart both units.

 Operating Belgian power reactors